alexiusp/i18next-redux-saga/README.md

 # i18next-redux-saga
-i18next library binding to redux using saga
+i18next library binding to redux using saga (Work In Progress)